Sairajepawar/quickpay/README.md

 # QuickPay

 **QuickPay** is a full-stack web application  which provides digital payment platform.
 This project is built using the MERN stack (MongoDB, Express.js, React.js, Node.js) to simulate a real-world payment system, user authentication, and transactional features.
-The application is designed to be responsive, secure, and scalable, offering essential features such as digital wallet management, peer-to-peer payments, and user-friendly navigation.
+The application is designed to be responsive, secure, and scalable, offering essential features such as, peer-to-peer payments, and user-friendly navigation.

 ## Features